N3kowarriorCZenchilada/HP-Elitebook-1050G1Hackintosh/README.md

-# HP Elitebook 1050G1 Hackintosh

-HP Elitebook 1050G1 Hackintosh based on Opencore 0.9.5
+# HP Elitebook 1050G1 Hackintosh based on Opencore 0.9.5
 > Replace your NVMe with NVMe SATA SSD, or look for a compatible one with successful installation.

+## This wouldn't be possible to make for me without help of [Feartech](https://www.tonymacx86.com/members/feartech.877703/#about)

 ## Before Installation